t-mart/wap/docs/configuration.md

 You can find it in the URL of your project page.
 For example, if your project URL is `https://www.curseforge.com/wow/addons/myaddon`, then your slug is `myaddon`.

-This value will be used solely to print a convenient URL to the newly published file to the console.
-If it is not provided, an less-helpful opaque file ID will be printed.
+This value lets wap print file URLS after publishing.
+Otherwise, an less-helpful file ID will be printed.

 !!! example